-Mobile CRM apps allow sales teams to manage customer relationships on the go.
-We looked at more than 20 applications for iOS and Android, narrowed it down to six for a variety of use cases and picked the best overall mobile CRM app.
+Mobile CRM software allow sales teams to manage customer relationships on the go.
+We looked at more than twenty applications for iOS and Android, and then narrowed our list to the top six in terms of cost and features in order to determine who each tool was right for as well as the best overall.

 Top 6 Mobile CRM Apps 2019